AztecProtocol/engineering-designs/in-progress/7228-unified-bbjs-interface.md

 - Update [Noir documentation](https://noir-lang.org/docs/dev/getting_started/barretenberg/) on how to install bb and prove and verify circuits.
 - :question: Are there public API docs for bb?

+## Rejection Reason

+We're shifting our goal to having a common interface for WASM and native via IPC in bb itself, not as a wrapper in bb.js.
+This changes the design so that the API must be granular and stateful, given native invocation will not happen via CLI.